-In order to stay active on the waitlist, it is necessary for you to follow up annually with the transplant center and to update your testing.
-The UMC Kidney Transplant Program is required to keep the waitlist patients’ clinical information up to date, on an ongoing basis, to ensure that organ offers are made for patients appropriately, based on their clinical status.
+In order to stay active on the wait-list, it is necessary for you to follow up annually with the transplant center and to update your testing.
+The UMC Kidney Transplant Program is required to keep up-to-date clinical information for all patients on the wait-list.

-- Patients, referring physicians and dialysis centers are encouraged to keep the UMC Kidney Transplant Program updated on the listed candidate’s medical condition
+- Patients, referring physicians and dialysis centers are encouraged to keep the UMC Transplant team updated on the candidate’s medical condition.

-- Patients are informed that they have a responsibility to contact the kidney transplant program if they have any changes in their medical, financial or social status
+- Patients are informed that they have a responsibility to contact the transplant team if they have any changes in their medical, financial or social status.

-- Reported changes must be made on the UMC Transplant Waitlist within 24 hours, so everyone has up to date information about each patient
+- Reported changes must be made on the UMC Transplant Wait-List within 24 hours so that everyone has up-to-date information about each patient.

 - A member of the Kidney Transplant Program will contact wait-listed patients periodically to review their clinical, financial and contact information.